AirPods Pro 2 (2022) vs AirPods Pro: should you upgrade?

 (Image credit: What Hi-Fi?)

-In addition to their 'force sensor' for controlling music playback and taking calls, the stems on the new AirPods Pro now also have a touch-capacitive layer that you can swipe up and down to change the volume.
+In addition to their 'force sensor' for controlling music playback and taking calls, the stems on the latest AirPods Pro now also have a touch-capacitive layer that you can swipe up and down to change the volume.
 On-earpiece volume control was one of the biggest things missing from the predecessors, so we're glad to see it added here.

-Both the earbuds and charging case are once again IPX4 rated for water and sweat resistance.
+Both the earbuds and charging case are once again IPX4-rated for water and sweat resistance.

 AirPods Pro 2 (2022) vs AirPods Pro: features